What is the issue in England and Wales?

-The current contract implemented in England in 2006 which remunerates dentists purely on activity, is not fit for purpose.
+The current dental contract implemented in England and Wales in 2006 which remunerates dentists purely on activity, is not fit for purpose.
 It has received criticism from dentists, two governments, a Health Select Committee and the Chief Dental Officers for England and Wales.

 The Steele Report (June 2009) affirmed that the profession's goal was to improve oral health and emphasised the need for better health outcomes through prevention.
 Given the general fall in levels of dental decay over the last fifty years, the report concluded that it did not make sense to have a contract that remunerates activity only.

 In 2015 the Department of Health introduced the prototype remuneration model.
-Dental practices have, since 2015, been testing versions of a possible system based on testing a remuneration model.
+A small but growing number of dental practices have, since 2015, been testing versions of a possible new system.